microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 1. From the **Admin \| Services** tab, select the **New Service Endpoint \| Jenkins** button to create a new endpoint

 1. Provide the server URL and the user name and password to connect to the server.
-The server URL is in http://[server IP address or DNS name] format.
+The server URL will be in following format:

+   `http://[server IP address or DNS name]`

    Click **Verify Connection** to validate the entries and to confirm that VSTS is able to reach the Jenkins server

    ![Jenkins Endpoint](images/jenkinsendpoint.png)